-No student will be admitted to a dormitory without a Christian Life College receipt for tuition down payment.
+No student will be admitted to a dormitory without a tuition down payment.
 No student will be admitted to campus dormitories until one week prior to registration.
 A request for early arrival must be presented in writing to and approval obtained from the College Office at least one week in advance.

 Married full-time or part-time students may reside off-campus because on-campus housing is not available for married students.
 There are several apartment complexes within a short distance of the college.
 Off-campus housing is available within a 5-mile radius of the campus.
 The College will provide some information to students to assist them in their search for housing, but the College assumes no responsibility to find or assist students to obtain off-campus housing.
+As an estimate, off-campus housing in the city of Stockton, CA ranges between \$1000-\$1500/month.